-Beginning April 1, 2015, the Texas Health and Human Services Commission has offered a way to serve adults who are eligible for both Medicare and Medicaid, known as dual-eligible individuals.
-The goal of the Dual Eligible Integrated Care Demonstration Project is to better coordinate the care its dual-eligible members receive.
+Beginning April 1, 2015, the Texas Health and Human Services Commission (HHSC) has offered a way to serve adults who are eligible for both Medicare and Medicaid, known as dually eligible individuals.
+The goal of the Dual Eligible Integrated Care Demonstration Project, or Dual Demonstration Program, is to better coordinate the care its dually eligible members receive.

-The project, also known as "the Demonstration," tests an innovative payment and service delivery model to improve coordination of services for its dual-eligible members, enhance quality of care, and reduce costs for both the state and the federal governments.
-In the Demonstration, one Medicare-Medicaid Plan (MMP) provides the full array of Medicaid and Medicare services, integrating acute care and long-term services and supports for its members to better meet their health-care needs.
+The Dual Demonstration Program tests an innovative payment and service delivery model to improve coordination of services for its dually eligible members, enhance quality of care and reduce costs for both the state and the federal governments.
+In the Dual Demonstration Program, one MMP provides the full array of Medicaid and Medicare services, integrating acute care and long-term services and supports for its members to better meet their health care needs.

 Eligibility and Enrollment

-Individuals may participate in the Demonstration if they meet all criteria listed below:
+Individuals may participate in the Dual Demonstration Program if they meet all criteria listed below:

 - Age 21 or older;